Fendev-repo/launch_school_120_object_oriented_programming/assignment_RPS_bonus_features/ex03_class_for_each_move/README.md

 						object.

 			- what behavior should each new Value object (i.e., paper, rock etc) have?
-				- should simple confirm its value
+				- should simply confirm its value
 					- name()

 			- should the Move class be the superclass for each of the moves types?